 - Restricting access to the data, or putting in place tiers of authorisation, so that sensitive information can’t be accessed by those who don’t need access to it

-This last point may seem at odds with the desire to democratise data, which we’ve spoken about previously in this blog.
+This last point may seem at odds with the desire to democratise data.

 However, while organisations are increasingly realising the benefits that come from no longer positioning those in IT as the ‘gatekeepers’ of information and creating a culture of self-service business intelligence, this doesn’t mean that there shouldn’t be any controls in place whatsoever.
 Giving everyone in procurement access to all of the data is not only unnecessary, but it’s also risky.